mxro/maxrohde-web/content/import/wordpress/spearoflight/output-folder/2021/2021-05-28-public-communal-and-familial-spirit/index.md

 ---
-title: "Public, Communal and Familial Spirit"
+title: 'Public, Communal and Familial Spirit'
-date: "2021-05-28"
+date: '2021-05-28'
 categories:
-  - "philosophy"
+  - 'philosophy'
-  - "politics"
+  - 'politics'
-  - "society"
+  - 'society'
 tags:
-  - "charity"
+  - 'charity'
-  - "essay"
+  - 'essay'
-  - "public-spirit"
+  - 'public-spirit'
-coverImage: "hands.jpg"
+coverImage: 'hands.jpg'
 ---

 To me there is little doubt that the best way to live our lives is to attempt to do so in the service of others.
 A hedonistic, self-serving and selfish way of life is thankfully something that does not give us much lasting fulfilment; thankfully so since if we attempt to help others, and others attempt to help us, it is likely that we will all be better off for it.